snabbco/snabb/src/lib/README.md

 #### Hash functions

-Any hash function will do, as long as it produces values in the right range.
+Any hash function will do, as long as it produces values in the `[0, 0xFFFFFFFF)` range.
 In practice we include some functions for hashing byte sequences of some common small lengths.

 — Function **ctable.hash_32** *number*

 Hash a 32-bit integer.
 As a `hash_fn` parameter, this will only work if your key type's Lua representation is a Lua number.
 For example, use `hash_32` on `ffi.typeof('uint32_t')`, but use `hashv_32` on `ffi.typeof('uint8_t[4]')`.

 — Function **ctable.hashv_32** *ptr*

 Hash the first 32 bits of a byte sequence.

 — Function **ctable.hashv_48** *ptr*

 Hash the first 48 bits of a byte sequence.

 — Function **ctable.hashv_64** *ptr*

 Hash the first 64 bits of a byte sequence.